What mental health services does the hospital provide?

 We ask visits to be limited during group program sessions.
 Visitors must report to the staff station on arrival.
 Children must be supervised at all times.

 No, patients must not drive themselves while undergoing treatment.
 For more information, speak to your treating Psychiatrist.

 Please arrange a family member or friend to bring you to hospital.
-We have limited, free onsite parking for visitors and staff.

 Can a family member join me for a meal?